How Dangerous Are Black Bears?

-In working closely with wild bears for the past 40 years, I have gradually become more and more comfortable with them as I learned their "language" and how they think.
+In working closely with wild bears for over 50 years, I have gradually become more and more comfortable with them as I learned their “language” and how they think.
 I have learned to trust certain bears and bear families to the extent that they mostly ignore me as I walk and sleep with them for up to 24 hours at a time.

 I used to think black bears were very dangerous, but my thinking evolved in much the same way people have changed their attitudes about gorillas.
 I now interpret aggressive displays by black bears in terms of their fear rather than mine.

 Their most common aggressive displays are merely rituals they perform when they are nervous.

 When I see any bluster, I feel safe.
 It means the bear wants to talk about the problem it has with me.
 I have never had one come after me and hurt me.
 The only times I have been bitten is when I initiated the contact.

 Black bears have killed 61 people across North America since 1900.
 This no longer worries me.
 My chances of being killed by a domestic dog, bees, or lightning are vastly greater.
 My chances of being murdered are 60,000 times greater.
 One of the safest places a person can be is in the woods.

 In working closely with wild bears, I have used bad bear manners on occasion and been slapped, but the slaps were not that damaging – usually just welts.
 This was a hard slap by a mature female whose claws were fully spread to nine and a quarter inches wide.

 The damage from a slap is nothing close to the folklore that a bear can disembowel man or beast with a swipe of the paw.
 Black bear claws are strong for climbing trees, but not sharp for holding prey.
 Grizzly bear claws are even duller because they are used for digging.